Entering the European market for macadamia nuts

 Which companies are you competing with?

-The macadamia nut supply chain consists of thousands of farming, processing and exporting companies all over the world.
-Therefore, the companies mentioned below are just a few examples of successful exporters to the European and international macadamia markets.
-There are many more.
-However, there are companies which are very international and not connected to a single production country.
-Those companies specialise in sourcing macadamia nuts from different origins.
+The macadamia nut supply chain consists of hundreds of farming, processing and exporting companies all over the world.
+Therefore, the companies mentioned below are just a few examples of successful exporters to European and international macadamia markets.
+However, there are international companies that are not connected to production countries.
+Those companies specialise in sourcing macadamia nuts from various origins.
 The two most notable examples are Green & Gold Macadamias and Marquis.

-Both companies are among the world’s leading marketers of processed macadamias.
-Although they are headquartered in Australia, they sell macadamias worldwide from the suppliers in different countries: Australia, South Africa, Brazil, Malawi and Kenya.
-This variety of sourcing is one of their key strengths, as supply is not affected by possible seasonal variations, crop failure or weather events in a specific region.
+Both companies are among the world’s leading marketers of processed macadamia nuts.
+Although they are headquartered in Australia, they sell worldwide from suppliers in different countries: Australia, South Africa, Brazil, Malawi and Kenya.
+This variety of sourcing is one of their strengths, as supply is not affected by seasonal variations, crop failure or weather events.

-Another example of an internationally operating macadamia company is Camelia PLC, a global agricultural company, which is the second largest producer of macadamias in the world.
-Camelia produces macadamias on farms in Kenya, South Africa and Malawi.
-Specialised parts of Camellia include Maclands and two producing companies called Eastern Produce (Malawi and South Africa) and Kakuzi (Kenya).
-In 2022, Milkadamia, a dairy-free firm, announced a collaboration with Beverage World Inc., a beverage distributor, to introduce its macadamia-based products to the Canadian market.
-As a result of the deal, Milkadamia's line became available at retailers across Canada in late May 2022.
+Another example of a company that operates internationally is Camelia PLC, a global agricultural company.
+Camelia produces macadamia nuts on farms in Kenya, South Africa and Malawi.
+Specialised parts of Camellia include Maclands, two producing companies called Eastern Produce (Malawi and South Africa) and Kakuzi (Kenya).

 South African macadamia companies